lowRISC/opentitan/doc/rm/comportability_specification/index.md

 ### License and copyright

 All files should include a comment with a copyright message.
-This is normally the "lowRISC contributors".
+This is normally "lowRISC contributors".
 The style is to not include a year in the notice.
 Files adapted from other sources should retain any copyright messages and include details of the upstream location.